Features of Estonia

-Despite the fact that Estonia is close toAnd Russia is considered to be understandable and close to many here all the crowds going well.
-In this small country together so many attractions, and here is the great service that all the rest of it in delight.
-What are the national characteristics of Estonia need to know to spend your time well?
+Despite the fact that Estonia is located not far from Russia and is considered understandable and close to many, crowds of tourists still come here.
+There are so many attractions in this small country, and there is such an excellent service that all vacationers are delighted with it.
+What are the national characteristics of Estonia you need to know in order to have a good time?

-- syyr (a dish of cottage cheese);
+- syyr (a dish made from cottage cheese);

 - suitsukala (smoked trout);

-- piparkook (turnip porridge);
+- piparcook (turnip porridge);

 - verevest (blood sausage).